itchyco/Frame-Pacing-and-Timing-Guide-/README.md

 3) Back Edge Sync.
 * How it works: Synchronizes frame output to the trailing end (the back edge) of the refresh cycle interval.
 * Pros: Helps manage tearing issues better than async in specific setups and works hand-in-hand with specialized scanline sync configurations.
-* Cons: Generally exhibits higher overall input latency, making it less optimal for fast-paced competitive action.
+* Cons: Generally exhibits higher overall input latency and inconsistent frame timing, making it less optimal for fast-paced action.
 # Other types of limiters
 4) NVIDIA Reflex.
-* How it works: Utilizes NVIDIA Reflex integration within RTSS to interface directly with the frame queue instead of enforcing a traditional software-side buffer.
+* How it works: Reflex is a software technology that reduces system latency by eliminating render queues.
+Reflex forces the CPU and GPU to synchronize so frames are processed just in time for rendering which means overall better frame timing.
-* Pros: Bypasses the 1-frame delay of Async mode to dramatically lower system latency while keeping frametimes stable.
+* Pros: Ease of use - Bypasses the 1-frame delay of Async mode to dramatically lower system latency while keeping frametimes stable.
-* Cons: Requires an NVIDIA graphics card and compatible API/game framework hooks to function properly.
+* Cons: Requires an NVIDIA graphics card and compatible API/game framework hooks to function properly, but not always consistent.
-5) AMD
+5) AMD Radeon Anti-Lag 1 or 2
+* How it works: Anti-Lag is a software technology that reduces system latency by eliminating render queues.
+Anti-Lag forces the CPU and GPU to synchronize so frames are processed just in time for rendering which means overall better frame timing.
+* Pros: Ease of use - Bypasses the 1-frame delay of Async mode to dramatically lower system latency while keeping frametimes stable.
+* Cons: Requires an AMD graphics card and compatible API/game framework hooks to function properly, but not always consistent.

+NVIDIA Reflex and AMD Radeon Anti-Lag almost mirror each other in how they process render queues; you could say they are the same thing, just different for each brand.
 # What tools to use?
 MSI Afterburner + RTSS | https://www.msi.com/Landing/afterburner (Free).
 <img width="561" height="547" alt="image" src="https://github.com/user-attachments/assets/56260c05-ba51-4d7a-a496-2a86e176ba85" />